jbergstroem/mariadb-alpine/README.md

 ---

-# A tiny MariaDB image
+# A tiny MariaDB container

 The goal of this project is to achieve a high quality, bite-sized, fast startup docker image for [MariaDB][1].
 It is built on the excellent, container-friendly Linux distribution [Alpine Linux][2].

+The container makes certain compromises to achieve arguably the smallest and fastest starting MariaDB.
+Should you run into problems, feel free to [open an issue][8].

 Licensed under [MIT][7].

 ## Features

+- Lightning fast startup.
+Everything is built with performance in mind.
 - Test suite: Each PR is tested to make sure that things stay working
-- Ultra-fast startup: all init scripts are re-rewritten or skipped for a faster startup
-- No bin-logging: Not your default-case deployment
+- No bin-logging: Not relevant for most deployments
 - Conveniently skip InnoDB: Gain a few seconds on startup
 - Reduce default settings for InnoDB: production deployments should have their on `my.cnf`
 - Simple and fast shutdowns: Both `CTRL+C` in interactive mode and `docker stop` does the job
-- Permissive ACL: A minimal no-flags startup "just works"; convenient for development
 - Your feature here: File an issue or PR

 ## Usage